balajis183/Hotel-management-system/README.md

 - **Seamless API Calls:** Uses **Axios instance** for efficient API communication.
 - **Real-time Notifications:** Implemented using `react-toastify` for success and error alerts.
 - **Smooth Navigation:** Implemented with `react-router-dom` for easy page transitions.
+- **Hero Section with Image Carousel:** Engaging banner with multiple slides showcasing hotel ambiance.
+- **Room Listings with Interactive Cards:** Displays available rooms with images, prices, and booking options.
+- **Navigation Bar with Authentication Handling:** Conditional rendering for login, logout, and dashboard links.
+- **Search & Filter Functionality:** Allows customers to filter rooms based on availability, price, and ratings.
+- **Customer Feedback & Contact Section:** Users can submit reviews and reach out via the contact form.

 ## 🏗 Project Structure